akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall laughed, uncertain, then genuine.
 It rippled through the court.
 The tension broke.

-Henry nodded to the clerk, who scratched out words speedily with his pen.
-Then he sat, reaching for his wine.
+Henry reached for his wine.

-The Queen lowered herself beside him, her voice barely above a murmur.
+The Queen leant towards him, her voice barely above a murmur.

-“Eat your venison, my lord.
-It’s a long night.”
+“Enjoy your venison, my lord.”

 He reached for the meat.
 “You’re good at this.”